 After removing the first one, yes, put another one in.
 Never put more than one tampon in at a time.
 But if your flow is that heavy you should talk to a doctor.
 That isn't normal.

 Not normal at all, if you have that much bleeding see your doctor immediately, you could be hemorrhaging.

 Never use two tampons at a time.
 If you need to use a napkin as well.
 But if bleeding is this heavy you should certainly see a doctor as something is very wrong.

-occasionally to allow your vagina a chance to clean itself after
+Only insert a fresh tampon after you've removed the first tampon, remember too that you need to alternate with pads occasionally to allow your vagina a chance to clean itself after tampon use.

 If you're going through a super absorbency tampon within 30 minutes then your period is heavy, although this isn't necessarily a sign of a problem you may want to talk to your doctor about checking for any potential problems and going onto medication like Tranexamic Acid to reduce flow.